MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ## Clean up resources

-WHen you are finished with the resources created in this article, you can delete the resource group.
+When you are finished with the resources created in this article, you can delete the resource group.
 When you delete the resource group, all resources in that resource group are deleted.

 ```azurecli-interactive
 az group delete --resource-group <resourceGroupName>
 ```